Comprehensive Psychiatric Evaluation

-Comprehensive psychiatric evaluations usually require several hours over one or more office visits for the child and parents.
-With the parents' permission, other significant people (such as the family physician, school personnel or other relatives) may be contacted for additional information.
+Comprehensive psychiatric evaluations usually require a few hours over one or more office visits for the child and parents.
+With the parents' permission, other significant people (such as the family physician, school personnel, or other relatives) may be contacted for additional information.

 The comprehensive evaluation frequently includes the following:

 - Information about health, illness and treatment (both physical and psychiatric), including current medications

 - Parent and family health and psychiatric histories

 - Information about school and friends

 - Interview of the child or adolescent

 - Interview of parents/guardians

 - If needed, laboratory studies such as blood tests, x-rays, or special assessments (for example, psychological, educational, speech and language evaluation)